 How to Decide if You Need Cargo Insurance & Who Pays for It?

-The Commentary on how “General Average” works prompted by Maersk’s declaration of it following the fire on board the Honam.
-It has caused some interesting feedback relating to the value of having marine cargo insurance.
+One of the examples of how “General Average” works was Maersk’s declaration of it following the fire on board the Honam.
+It caused some interesting feedback relating to the value of having marine cargo insurance.

-In particular, the issue that has been drawn into sharp focus is the risk borne by all New Zealand exporters and importers, who proceed to ship goods without marine insurance.
+In particular, the issue that was drawn into sharp focus was the risk borne by all New Zealand exporters and importers, who proceed to ship goods without marine insurance.

 But smaller shippers, who don’t have the support of shipping departments to handle their transactions, may rely on coverage contained in carriers’ bills of lading, or freight forwarders’ bills of lading, or truckers’ liability under the Carriage of Goods Act, and unwittingly be putting themselves at significant risk.

 An indication of how insured and uninsured shippers fare differently when mishaps occur was highlighted in the Maersk Honam article.